 Mission Support– Understand the ways mission support transforms people and impacts ministry across our church

-Telling a Story of Mission – Sometimes we call this Mission Interpretation.
-Consider ways to tell the story of generosity and ministry across our church
+Telling a Story of Mission – Sometimes called Mission Interpretation.
+Explore ways to tell stories of generosity and ministry in our church

 Giving Techniques – Find out about online and other giving practices and tools